django-oscar/django-oscar/docs/source/internals/getting_started.rst

 Oscar uses Haystack to abstract away from different search backends.
-Unfortunately, writing backend-agnostic code is nonetheless hard and Apache Sorl is the only supported production-grade backend.
+Unfortunately, writing backend-agnostic code is nonetheless hard and Apache Solr is currently the only supported production-grade backend.
 Your Haystack config could look something like this:

 .. code-block:: django